UM-Bridge/benchmarks/benchmarks/cuqi-ct/README.md

 where $\mathcal{C}$ is the Cauchy distribution and $\mathcal{L}$ is the Laplace distribution.
 The parameter $\delta$ is the prior parameter and is configurable (see above).

 The choice of prior is specified by providing the name to the HTTP model.
-In this case `Deconvolution1D_Gaussian`, `Deconvolution1D_GMRF`, `Deconvolution1D_CMRF`, and `Deconvolution1D_LMRF`, respectively.
+In this case `CT_Gaussian`, `CT_GMRF`, `CT_LMRF`, and `CT_CMRF`, respectively.
 See [um-bridge Clients](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/clients.html) for more details.

 In addition to the HTTP models for the posterior, there is also an HTTP model for the exact solution to the problem.
-This model is called `Deconvolution1D_ExactSolution` and returns exact phantom used to generate the synthetic data when called.
+This model is called `CT_ExactSolution` and returns exact phantom used to generate the synthetic data when called.

 In CUQIpy the benchmark is defined and sampled as follows: